satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Abstract

 Scientific publications are more available and plentiful than at any previous point in history.

-However,

-the process in which we discuss these publications is still prehistoric.

-With the advent of

-open-access journals as well as the growing availability of articles freely available online,

-scientists face an expanding volume of scientific literature.

-Scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.

-Peer review is the primary means of filtering this literature prior to publication in an effort to ensure quality and validity.
-The current review process for scientific publications is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
-A reviewer is at best weakly acknowledged, often cannot access the information necessary to provide credible critique and works in isolation, which does not allow his or her opinion to evolve or be commented upon.
+The current review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.

+Reviewers are not officially acknowledged and often cannot access the information necessary to provide credible critique.
+They

 There are too few reviewers provided with too little information who go unacknowledged, the quality of their reviews goes unmeasured, and reviews take a lot of time and once submitted cannot evolve.

 In this article, we argue that these problems can be addressed by opening up the review process to include many reviewers, provide them with the data and software to replicate the results of a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the